RoxySash/Product-Review-Card-Component-Responsive/README.md

 ### Continued development

 I am getting better at making site responsive.
+Only did the desktop version not mobile.
+Interactive element was not done becuase I wasnt aware.
+Will be thorough on next challenge.

 ### Useful resources